w3c/wai-tutorials/source/forms/notifications.html.erb.md

 <%= code_end %>
 {:/nomarkdown}

-##  Using Pop-Up Dialogs
+###  Using pop-up dialogs

-When the web page is not reloaded or when its content does not change after submission, then using pop-up dialogs may be useful to notify users of the status.
-For example, “save” or “send” functions might not change the content of the web page, but user still need to be notified about the status.
+When the web page is not reloaded or when the content does not change after submission, then using pop-up dialogs may be useful to notify users of the status.
+For example, “save” or “send” functions might not change the content of the web page, but user still needs to be notified about the status.
 Sometimes simple cues, such as disabling the “save” button, might be sufficient.
 In other situations more prominent messaging may be necessary.
 This includes messages indicating that the system is busy “loading”, “saving”, or carrying out another function.

-### Permanent Pop-Up
+#### Permanent pop-up
 {:.ap}

-A permanent pop-up makes sure that the user has seen the confirmation message, as it is impossible for the user to continue to use the web page without confirming the dialog.
-While this is very effective, it is also interrupting the user and can be quite annoying.
+A permenent pop-up requires the user to confirm the message in order to continue using the web page.
+This approach is useful because it cannot be missed, but it can also be quite obtrusive and disruptive to the task.

+The example below shows a pop-up that is displayed when the user activates the “save” button.
+A message is displayed in a dialog box, and the web page is disabled until the user selects “OK”.

 {::nomarkdown}
 <%= sample_start %>